ReactiveX/rxjs/docs_app/content/external-resources.md

 This is a collection of resources that can be found to help with the learning process of RxJS.
 The list is ever growing which will make it a place for you to come to for finding helpful information.

-**Note**: RxJS is not responsible for the content of the sites listed below unless directly from the RxJS site.
+**Note**: RxJS maintainers are not responsible for any of the following content that is not part of the official rxjs documentation site.
+Please adhere to the terms and copyrights of the sites and links listed.

 ---